apache/skywalking-banyandb/docs/concept/tsdb.md

 Each shard in TSDB is responsible for storing a subset of the time-series data.
 The shard also holds an in-memory index allowing fast lookups of time-series data.

-When a shard receives a write request, the data is written to the buffer as a memory part and the series index and inverted index will also be updated.
+When a shard receives a write request, the data is written to the buffer as a memory part.
+Meanwhile, the series index and inverted index will also be updated.
 The worker in the background periodically flushes data, writing the memory part to the disk.
 After the flush operation is completed, it triggers a merge operation to combine the parts and remove invalid data.

-Whenever a new memory part is generated or a flush and merge operation is triggered, it initiates an update of the snapshot and deletes outdated snapshots.
+Whenever a new memory part is generated, or when a flush or merge operation is triggered, they initiate an update of the snapshot and delete outdated snapshots.

 ## Read Path

-The read path in TSDB retrieves time-series data from disk or memory and returns it to the query engine.
+The read path in TSDB retrieves time-series data from disk or memory, and returns it to the query engine.
 The read path comprises several components: the buffer and parts.
 The following is a high-level overview of how these components work together to retrieve time-series data in TSDB.

 The first step in the read path is to perform an index lookup to determine which parts contain the desired time range.
 The index contains metadata about each data part, including its start and end time.